-** All proceeds go to member scholarships and educational opportunities for our community
+** All proceeds of RMADTA events go to member scholarships and educational opportunities for our community

 CONFERENCE THEME: Working With Complexity: Engaging with Conflict and Moving toward Social Change

-INVITATION: For the 2018 local conference, we are inviting the collective to explore our relationship to and our work with complexity.
+INVITATION: For the 2018 local conference, we invited the collective to explore our relationship to and our work with complexity.
 Complexity shows up in many ways including but not limited to issues surrounding social justice.
 Complexity can relate to relational, familial, bodily processes, cultural, internal relationships and influences and more.
 Complexity is defined as the ‘composition of many interconnected parts’.
 When acknowledging the complexity that exists within the environment, relationships, and the individual, there is an opportunity to work with the entire system.
 When complexity is neglected, there is a risk of devaluing the whole and overlooking important aspects of the exploration.
-Your proposals are encouraged to acknowledge complexity and engage working with complexity and may be inclusive of social justice as it feels appropriate to you.
+Proposals were encouraged to acknowledge complexity and engage working with complexity and may be inclusive of social justice as appropriate for the presenter.

-SATURDAY MORNING: Join us for the opening of our 2018 conference with a panel discussion offering different perspectives on what social justice work looks like in today’s dance/movement therapy field.
-The panel will consist of several dance/movement therapists who are currently working with a social justice lens in a variety of settings and populations.
-Dr. Carla Sherrell, educator and social justice facilitator/consultant, will moderate the panel.
-This is open to the public with a suggested donation of $10, but cost should not deter you from joining us.
-Even if you cannot join for the conference, we would love to have you with us for this panel offering.
+SATURDAY MORNING: The opening of our 2018 conference was a panel discussion offering different perspectives on what social justice work looks like in today’s dance/movement therapy field.
+The panel consisted of several dance/movement therapists who are currently working with a social justice lens in a variety of settings and populations.

 CONFERENCE SCHEDULE (DETAILS OF PRESENTATIONS BELOW)